Best Open Source OCR Tools & Models in 2026 — Developer’s Guide

 Traditional OCR Engines (EasyOCR, Surya, docTR) are lightweight, fast, and well-suited for clean, digital documents with simple layouts.
 However, they struggle with layout-heavy inputs, handwritten text, and low-quality scans.

-LLM-Enhanced Systems (olmOCR, Qwen2.5-VL) excel at reconstructing complex layouts, preserving semantic structure, and interpreting handwritten or noisy documents.
+LLM-Enhanced OCR models (olmOCR, Qwen2.5-VL) excel at reconstructing complex layouts, preserving semantic structure, and interpreting handwritten or noisy documents.
 Their primary drawbacks are higher computational requirements and potential risks of hallucination if not carefully controlled.

 Notable Trends